tomyRomero/artifyme/README.md

 - [Acknowledgments](#acknowledgments) 🙌

 ## <a name="overview">🌐 Overview </a>
 ArtifyMe is a mobile application that allows users to convert sketches into images using AI.
-The app has a React Native frontend for the mobile interface, a Java Spring Boot backend with jwt authentication that handles server operations, and a Python FastAPI for generating images from sketches using Stable Diffusion. ß
+The app has a React Native frontend for the mobile interface, a JAVA Spring Boot backend with JWT authentication that handles server operations, and a Python FastAPI for generating images from sketches using Stable Diffusion.

 ## <a name="technologies">⚙️ Technologies Used </a>
 - Frontend: [React Native](https://reactnative.dev/)
   ![React Native](https://img.shields.io/badge/-React_Native-61DAFB?style=flat&logo=react&logoColor=white)